rbtcollins/bitnami-docker/vcloud/redmine/README.md

 In this command we are creating a VM named `k8s-worker-01` with the static IP address `192.168.109.201`, `2` vCPUs and `4G` RAM.

-Power on the VM using:
+Power it on using:

 ```bash
 $ vca vapp power-on --vapp k8s-worker-01-VApp
 ```

-Once powered on you can get the VM details such as the `cpu`, `ram`, `admin_password`, etc. using:
+We can get the VM details using:

 ```bash
 $ vca vapp info -a k8s-worker-01-VApp -V k8s-worker-01
 ```

-To access the console of the VM, in the vCloud Air web interface:
+You can access the console of the VM from the vCloud Air web interface:

 1. On the left sidebar, click on the **Kubernetes** VDC
 2. Goto **Virtual Machines > k8s-worker-01 > Settings**
 3. Click on the **Open Virtual Machine Console** link

-If you have enabled remote SSH access to the `k8s-master` VM, then you can SSH into `k8s-worker-01` from `k8s-master` using:
+If you have enabled remote SSH access to the `k8s-master` VM by following the instructions from [Allow remote SSH connections (Optional)](#allow-remote-ssh-connections-optional), then you can SSH into `k8s-worker-01` using:

 ```bash
 $ ssh $EXTERNAL_IP -tl root ssh 192.168.109.201 -l root